Relationship between preexponent and distribution over activation barrier energies for enzymatic reactions: Discussion

-The obtained bell-shaped form of the distribution over activation barrier energies is in qualitative agreement with that of the distribution over the reaction rate constant obtained in single enzyme experiments \cite{Ris08}.
-However the search of any quantitative correspondence seems to be meaningless and premature.
-The direct comparison of the distribution obtained from our analysis based on solvent viscosity dependence for enzymatic reactions with those extracted from single enzyme kinetics measurements is hampered by the fact that these two fields have been developed independently and no objects of mutual interest have been explored by now.
+The obtained bell-shaped form of the distribution over the activation barrier energies is in qualitative agreement with that of the distribution over the reaction rate constant obtained in single enzyme experiments \cite{Ris08}.
+However the search for any quantitative correspondence seems to be meaningless and premature.
+The single enzyme kinetics measurements and the studies of solvent viscosity dependence for enzymatic reactions have been developed independently and no objects of mutual interest have been explored by now.
+That is why direct comparison of the distribution obtained from our analysis with those extracted from single enzymes kinetics is unfeasible.
 It seems highly desirable to explore an enzyme for which on the one hand single enzyme kinetics measurements would be feasible and on the other hand sufficiently extensive experimental data for solvent viscosity effect on its reaction rate constant would be available.
-Data on such object would provide the possibility for the direct and crucial experimental verification of the predictions of the present model.
-In that regard the investigations of solvent viscosity dependence for cholesterol oxidase (which is the work horse for single enzyme kinetics measurements \cite{Lu98}) and that for $\beta$-galactosidase (for which in \cite{Ris08} the distribution over the reaction rate constant is obtained) seem to be of primary interest.
+The data on such object would provide the possibility for the direct and crucial experimental verification of the predictions of the present model.
+In this regard the investigations of solvent viscosity dependence for cholesterol oxidase (which is the main object for single enzyme kinetics measurements \cite{Lu98}) and that for $\beta$-galactosidase (for which in \cite{Ris08} the distribution over the reaction rate constant is obtained) seem to be of primary interest.
 The experimental data on solvent viscosity dependence for these enzymes of the same completeness as those for oxygen escape from hemerythin would be invaluable for quantitative verification of the present model.

-We conclude that there is the inherent relationship between the distribution over activation barrier energies and the preexponent of the effective reaction rate constant for the solution of enzymes.
+We conclude that there is the inherent relationship between the distribution over the activation barrier energies and the preexponent of the effective reaction rate constant for the solution of enzymes.
 Our model yields simple interpretation and the quantitative description of the available experimental data on solvent viscosity dependence for enzymatic/protein reactions.
 The approach is in conceptual coherence with the modern trend stimulated by single enzyme kinetics. \\

 Acknowledgements.
 The author is grateful to Dr. Yu.F.
 Zuev for helpful discussions.
 The work was supported by the grant from RFBR and the programme "Molecular and Cellular Biology" of RAS.